cs01/pythonloc/README.md

 This is an alternative to using Virtual Environments.

 This is a Python implementation of [PEP 582](https://www.python.org/dev/peps/pep-0582/), "Python local packages directory".
 The goal of pythonloc is to make an accessible tool while discussion takes place around adding this functionality to CPython itself.
 If you prefer, you can [build your own CPython](https://github.com/kushaldas/cpython/tree/pypackages) with these changes instead of using `pythonloc`.

+## Testimonials

+> Chad has been working and writing some exciting python tools and articles in the packaging/pip space.

+— [Jeff Triplett](https://twitter.com/webology/status/1092856644512505856), Python Software Foundation Director

+> I’m very enthusiastic about how `__pypackages__` could help simplify and streamline the Python dependencies workflow.
+Well done on bringing an early prototype implementation for people to test!

+— Florimond Manca, Creator of [Bocadillo Project](https://github.com/bocadilloproject)

 ## System Requirements
 * Python 2.7+